sciart-org/AppSciArt/docs/user_stories.md

 2. The assistance chat is shown in the screen
 3. The participant chats with the facilitators

-### US-17: Submit the conceptual map created by my group
+### US-22: Submit the conceptual map created by my group

 As a participant (group voice), I want to submit the conceptual map created by my group, in order to deliver it to facilitators and present it to other participants.

 1. The participant [enters the exploring group screen](#us-12-enter-my-exploring-group)
 2. The participant clicks the "Send conceptual map" button when it is finished
 3. The participant confirms the submission
-4. If there is still time left for other participants to finish their conceptual maps, participants of the group are redirected to a waiting screen
+4. If there is still time left for other participants to finish their conceptual maps, participants of the group are redirected to a waiting screen while waiting for other groups to finish
 5. If there is not, the participants are redirected to the conceptual maps presentation screen

-### US-18: Present the conceptual map created by my exploring group
+### US-23: Present the conceptual map created by my exploring group

 As a participant (usually, the group voice), I want to present the conceptual map created by my exploring group, in order to give other participants an initial understanding of our assigned seed.